Juuse Saros, Kyle Turris lead Predators past Jets, 1-0

 A Winnipeg turnover in its defensive zone led to Yakov Trenin and Turris going in alone on Hellebuyck.
 Trenin passed the puck across the front of the net to Turris and he beat Hellebuyck.

-NOTES: Jets defenseman Tucker Poolman left in the first period with a lower-body injury and didn’t return. … Turris scored his first goal since Dec.
+NOTES: Sarros has eight career shutouts. … Jets defenseman Tucker Poolman left in the first period with a lower-body injury and didn’t return. … Turris scored his first goal since Dec.
 3, and sixth of the season.

 UP NEXT